AlessioCugliari/SO-Project/README.md

 CLIENT

 The client will ask if the user is new or not and the user name and password.
 Then will check if the inputs are theoretically correct like length max or empty field.
-If this phase is correct will create a connection to the server to check if the credential are correct in the server
+If this phase is correct the client will create a connection to the server to check if the credential are correct in the server
 BD
 .
 If all is successful two thread will manage the sending and receiving of messages.